A Turtle Habitat

 As for what happened to those turtle eggs found by the École KLO Middle School students seven years ago: they hatched.

-Every year now, Obadia and his students set baby turtles free in the Fascieux Creek Wetland Park, where, in the little urban green space, the hatchlings are given a better chance of having a better life.
+Every year now, Obadia and the students set baby turtles free in the Fascieux Creek Wetland Park, where, in the little urban green space, the hatchlings are given a better chance of having a better life.

-Since graduating with a BFA in 2015, Shimshon has been busy in the Okanagan Valley as an art educator at the Rotary Centre for the Arts, The Vernon Community School, and most recently as the Education and Programming Assistant at the Kelowna Museums.
+Since graduating with a BFA in 2015, Obadia has been busy in the Okanagan Valley as an art educator at the Rotary Centre for the Arts, The Vernon Community School, and most recently as the Education and Programming Assistant at the Kelowna Museums.

 In 2017 and 2018, Obadia continued to work with Nancy Holmes, connecting with the Eco Art Incubator and Border Free Bees to create pollinator-related programs for the Kelowna Museums.